aageeai/SynthVision-Mpox/README.md

 ![Alt text for image](https://github.com/janithaDassanayake/dummyimages/blob/main/gitimage2.jpg?raw=true)

-This collection aims to facilitate advanced research and development in medical imaging by providing a varied and realistic set of images for analysis.
+This data collection aims to facilitate advanced research and development in medical imaging by providing a diverse and realistic set of Mpox images for model training, validation, and other tasks.
+Please mention [HeHealth](https://hehealth.ai/) and [Aagee AI](https://www.aagee.ai/) in your research.
+Thank you.